- Games, Toys, and Hobbies»

 The Force Keeps Shining Brightly With This Classic RPG

-Hey, gamers and geeks, let's take a journey in the way back machine - way back to the 16-bit generation with a review of the classic Shining Force video game.
+Hey, gamers and geeks of all ages, let's take a journey in the way back machine - way back to the 16-bit generation with a review of the classic Shining Force video game.

 A lot of gamers will remember playing Shining Force when we were younger.
 Most of us will remember having a ton of fun with it as well.